deplatt/n-tuple-graphs/README.md

 The other layout control is the bipartize button.
 When clicked, the graph to checked to see if it is bipartite.
 If the graph is not bipartite, nothing happens.
 If it is, auto-layout is disabled, and the graph is displayed such that the nodes in each independent set are grouped together, and each set is displayed across the frame from the other.

 Finally, the refresh button on the right will reset the graph and these settings (except for "Show Labels").
 This is particularly helpful when viewing the graph's auto-layout, as it will sometimes appear more natural after refreshing.

+## Known Bugs
+* The pathing mode will occasionally not show the maximum number of internally-disjoint paths between two nodes.
+It find one path that invalidates two or more other paths of the same length.